 Rice to Riches

 rice to riches

 I admit it, this probably the best rice pudding I’ve ever had; and some of the best pudding I’ve had, period.
-If I’m ever packed off to a retirement home where I’m forced to make do with watery instant rice pudding, you can bet I’ll be mail ordering this stuff by the tub.
-The rice is cooked to ideal tenderness, and compliments a deliriously creamy texture that can only be faulted for being too rich.
+The rice is cooked to ideal tenderness, and the texture can only be faulted, at times, for being too rich.
+But they warned you, didn’t they?
 Half a serving of their smallest size, the “solo” ($6) is usually enough to send “full now please stop” signals ricocheting from my brain.
 Flavors have been composed to mimic their real-world counterparts with satisfying accuracy: coast to coast cheesecake, fluent in french toast, and take me to tiramisu being among my favorites.
-I’d advise avoiding citrus-based flavors like surrender to mango, which is completely overpowering.
+I’d advise avoiding citrus flavors like surrender to mango, which is completely overpowering.
 My all-time favorites are the relatively-plain category 5 caramel and understanding vanilla, with a topping like crumbled graham crackers or caramel sauce ($1 each).
 Luckily, free samples of puddings are available and limited only by how much you wish to irritate the counter person helping you.

 The only thing that really nags me is the packaging.
 Once you get past the initial novelty, it seems a bit of a waste.
 Sure the tupperware-grade bowls are reusable, but I don’t need more plastic dishes.
 Throw my pudding in a paper cup so I at least feel like I’m not poisoning planet earth, why don’t you?

-Help a skinny bitch out here.
+Rice to Riches